spicysoft/jp-www-gitlab-com/sites/uncategorized/source/pricing/faq-paid-storage-transfer/index.html.md

 A. For existing paid tier users:

 - Storage limits are not yet applicable for paid customers.
 GitLab will release additional features in the coming months for users to [view and manage storage usage](https://gitlab.com/gitlab-org/gitlab/-/issues/375296) well ahead of the storage limits being applicable.
-- Storage limits will be added to the subscription terms at a later date and namespaces on the updated terms which are over the limits will be notified in-app at least 60 days prior to the storage limits being applied.
+- Storage limits will be added to the subscription terms at a later date, and only namespaces on the updated terms will be have storage limits applied.
+- We intend to roll out application of these limits gradually.
+We will show in-app notifications to affected namespaces prior to the storage limits being applied.
+Users that are already above the limit will see the in-app notifications at least 60 days ahead of enforcement.
+Users that go above the limit during the period where the in-app notifications are showing will see them as soon as they go above the threshold.
 - Transfer limits will not be applicable until further communication from GitLab.

 For existing paid tier users on a multi-year contract: